Dying Light The Beast system requirements

 Dying Light The Beast size - How big is Dying Light The Beast?

 We expect that the Dying Light The Beast download size on PC requires 70GB of SSD space.
+On consoles, the game will require significantly less, with 39GB on PlayStation 5 and 50GB on Xbox consoles.

 So, if you need more space or want to make an upgrade, check the PCGamesN buyers guide for the best SSD for gaming or just check the latest, best prices for SSDs.